Torben-Gad-Jakobsen/mautoiso/README.md

 # mautoiso
-New version of super grub2 with addons for ubuntu iso
+New version of super grub2 autoiso.cfg with addons for ubuntu iso